baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 ## Mount an entry from a ConfigMap/Secret into the binding Secret

-To specify a particular entry from a Secret or ConfigMap, the X-Descriptor can update `service.binding` line with a name and `sourceKey`.
+When you want to extract only a particular entry from a Secret or ConfigMap, the X-Descriptor can update `service.binding` line with a name and `sourceKey`.
 Here is an example:

 ```